Aptive/penetration-testing-tools/README.md

 git clone --recursive https://github.com/Aptive/penetration-testing-tools.git
 ```

-In some cases further installation will be required, e.g. building binaries / installing configuring tools to suit your requirements.
+In some cases further installation will be required, e.g. building binaries / installing configuring tools to suit your requirements, below are links to each distro managers page with installation instructions for each.

 ## Update Instructions